 Nikolenka aims to emulate the classical heroism of Plutarch’s Lives, apparently mediated through the French linguo-aesthetic interface, as a priority of his fast-approaching adulthood:

 [...] some day I will have finished learning, and then I will do something.
 I only pray to God that something may happen to me such as happened to Plutarch’s men, and I will act as they did.
 I will do better.
+(W&P, Epilogue 1.16)

 The heroic deeds that lie ahead of this fourteen-year-old Russian aristocrat can be foretold without difficulty from the context.
 Nikolenka dreams and soliloquizes in December 1820.
 Taken together with the exchange between Pierre, Uncle Nikolai, and Denisov (Epilogue 1.14) and then between Pierre and Natasha (Epilogue 1.16), his dream implies that under Pierre’s influence he is going to get involved with the reformist conspiracy which culminated in the abortive military coup in December 1825.